IceRaptor/mechaattack_docs/content/rules/_index.md

 Models in a defensible position may choose to adopt the __focused__ stance.
 In this stance the unit may not take their normal movement, but gains a __focused__ token.
 The model may spend one or more actions to add an additional focused token.
 For each focused token the model gains +1 bonus success to any non-defense test.

 #### Difficult and Impassable Terrain
 Dense bogs, thick forests and jagged rocks can prove impassable to vehicles and infantry alike.
 When units want to move through this terrain they must slow down and carefully pick their way through.
-When a unit wants to move through terrain on its turn, it needs to
+When a unit wants to move through terrain on its turn, before making spending any movement it makes a piloting test.
+For each success on the test the model may move up to 1" through normal or difficult terrain.

 ## Cleanup phase